 Lyrics to a collection of traditional suffrage songs.

-Visit the National Women’s History Alliance website for more information about plays, other presenters and products related to women’s history.
+National Women’s History Alliance.
+Visit this site for more information about plays, other presenters and products related to women’s history.

 Washington Women’s History Consortium.
 Best resource for 2010 Suffrage celebration in Washington State.